FREE SHIPPING ON ALL ORDERS

 Illustration of cannabis plant leaves and 'CORONAVIRUS' in caps

-Leading researchers are working fervently to fully grasp COVID-19 and search for ways we can most effectively prevent the virus, and reduce its lethality once contracted.
-Meanwhile, a rising culture of fear and precaution has taken the United States by storm.
-Today, the DOW closed with the lowest numbers in eleven years.
-The implications of the stock market crash are a cause for major concern in a wide range of industries and those who rely on their stability and general success.
+Leading researchers worked fervently to fully grasp COVID-19, in search of ways to effectively prevent the virus and reduce its lethality once contracted.
+Meanwhile, a rising culture of fear and precaution took the United States by storm.

-How Has COVID-19 Impacted the Hemp Industry?
+How Did COVID-19 Impact the Hemp Industry?

+A wide range of industries faced serious financial losses, taking a significant toll on those who relied on their stability and general success.
 Coronavirus is expected to impact industries across the globe immensely - and the cannabis and hemp industries are no exception.
 Businesses throughout the United States are bracing for the virus’s impact and doing all that they can to keep themselves afloat.

-Beyond the direct causes of COVID’s impact, financial losses are being felt universally by citizens around the world, with ripple effects of losses in profits, hours and even jobs felt by businesses and employees everywhere.
+Beyond the direct causes of COVID’s impact, financial losses were felt universally by citizens around the world, with ripple effects of losses in profits, hours and even jobs felt by businesses and employees everywhere.
 These have also made investors and consumers unusually wary of new investments and purchases alike, contributing to a vicious financial cycle until the market regains stability.

-What Factors Could Impact Industry Changes?
+What Factors Impacted Hemp Industry Changes?

-Nic Easley is the CEO of Denver, Colorado-based 3C Consulting.
-In a recent interview with the Hemp Industry Daily, Easley spoke to the COVID-19-related changes seen so far in the cannabis industry specifically and what they can expect going forward.
-“It’s a huge wake-up call,” explains Easley.
+Nic Easley was the CEO of Denver, Colorado-based 3C Consulting in March 2020.
+In an interview with the Hemp Industry Daily shortly after the pandemic began, Easley spoke to the initial COVID-19-related changes in the cannabis industry and what he expected going forward.
+“It’s a huge wake-up call,” explained Easley.
 “It’s forcing companies to look at their supply chain.
 ‘Where do my products come from?
 Do I have multiple options for vendors?’
-Everyone was looking for the cheapest option forever, and that’s China.”
+Everyone was looking for the cheapest option forever, and that’s China...It’s going to hurt everyone, especially low-cost crappy vape companies, hardware companies, anyone who’s undercutting big brands, anyone who does their manufacturing (in China) – it’s going to hurt all of them.”

 Stay Home with Colorado's Best Drinks

-cbd drink on window sile
+cbd drink on window sill